Key Insights to Create Change in Central America’s Coffee Sector

 For example, in Honduras, TechnoServe partnered with six exporters, including Beneficio Santa Rosa and Volcafe, allowing over 8,500 smallholder coffee farmers to sell directly to exporters (through cooperatives) rather than via intermediaries.
 This direct sale, along with the ability to sell based on weight rather than volume (both firsts for these farmers), allowed farmers to capture a higher price.
 Additionally, the farmers received financing to purchase inputs (enabling them to increase yields) and their coffee is now cupped, allowing them to receive better prices for higher-quality coffee.

 This shared value approach creates sustainable relationships between farmers and participating exporters – exporters also benefit from the stable supply of higher quality coffee sourced directly from producer cooperatives, as intermediaries often mix coffee from different elevations and quality characteristics.
 These direct, win-win relationships encourage exporters to invest in smallholder producers.
 In El Salvador, for example, Unión de Exportadores (UNEX) has provided financing and seeds for the leaf-rust tolerant coffee varieties Catisic and Cuscatleco, increasing farmers’ resilience to the fungus, which can have a devastating impact on their harvests and income.
-These tolerant seeds have now been used by over 800 farmers to establish nurseries with TechnoServe support, resulting in the planting of over 300 hectares of rust-tolerant coffee.

 Production will drop before long term gains are observed.
 The key is to continuously investigate what is happening at the field level to have a better context.